ChromeBee/Cyberpuck-Compass-Mouse/README.md

 This is my version of the Cyberpuck, upgraded to be wireless.
 I was inspired to develop this based on an Element14 video I watched where Clem tries to make a mouse using an IMU sensor but ends up with something you have to pick up and twist and tilt to get working.
 I though, that is like the old Cyberpuck I used to have.

 The Cyberpuck is a 2DOF mouse that uses pitch to move the mouse pointer up and down the screen and roll to move it left and right.
 I can't remember how I used the original version but for this one, the mouse only moves if the lower button (GPIO2) is pressed.
 This is so you can set it down with the mouse pointer moving unintentionally.
-The top button (GPIO4) provides the left mouse button functionality while the middle button (GPIO3) is the right mouse button.
+The top button (GPIO4) provides the left mouse button functionality while the middle button (GPIO3) is the right mouse button. <i>Please note that there is additional informations below the built instruction for those that want it.</i>

 <b>Parts List:</B>
 <ul>